aquariumbio/aquarium/doc/Installation.md

 Go to Admin->New User and make an account.
 This first account should be given administrative privilages so you can use it to make more accounts.

+You can also try create a user with admin previleges in Rails console by doing the following:

+	user = User.new(name: "your name", login: "login name", password: "your_password", password_confirmation: "your_password")

+	user.admin = true

+	user.save

 Run Hello World
 --